Connect with others who understand.

 What Is Methotrexate?

-Methotrexate is a disease-modifying antirheumatic drug (DMARD) prescribed to treat lupus.
-It is also used to treat other autoimmune disorders like psoriasis or rheumatoid arthritis.
+Methotrexate is a disease-modifying antirheumatic drug (DMARD) that is often prescribed to treat lupus and other autoimmune disorders like psoriasis or rheumatoid arthritis.
+Higher doses of methotrexate are also prescribed to treat cancer.

 Side Effects of Methotrexate

-• Gastrointestinal symptoms like nausea, vomiting, upset stomach, diarrhea, loss of appetite, and mouth sores
+• Gastrointestinal symptoms like nausea, vomiting, upset stomach, diarrhea, and loss of appetite

 • Fatigue and weakness